atellmer/dark/README.md

 render(<Sky color='deepskyblue' />, document.getElementById('root'));
 ```

-A component can return an array of elements or components:
+A component can return an array of elements:

 ```tsx
 const App = createComponent(props => {